gonzedge/mspec-color/README.markdown

 ----------

 Any arguments you pass to mspec-color.exe get passed straight to mspec.exe.
-So if can alias 'mspec' on your system to 'mspec-color' and commands like `mspec /?` will still run fine.
+So if can alias 'mspec' on your system to 'mspec-color' and commands like `mspec --help` will still run fine.

 By default, `mspec` is run.
 If you need to set the path to the mspec executable to be run, you can set the `MSPEC_PATH` environment variable.
 If it's found, it will run that instead of simply assuming that `mspec` is in your PATH and will run fine.